 Your midwife will usually:

-A midwife will usually:
+The midwives will usually:

 If your midwife is worried about your health or your baby’s health at any stage during pregnancy, labour, birth or after the birth, your birth setting might change.
 The midwife might call an ambulance to take you to a nearby public hospital.